ModernBetaNetwork/AdminToolbox/README.md

 `/streamermode <duration>`, `/pausealerts <duration>`

-Allows players to temporarily disable certain permissions (i.e. those that give them staff-only alerts), intended for screen sharing or live-streaming gameplay.
+Allows players to temporarily disable certain permissions (i.e. those that give them staff-only alerts), intended for use when screen sharing or live-streaming gameplay.

 ## Permissions